Côte d’Aussois and Plan du Lac

 I only got on my bike because I was hoping, despite the forecast(s), that things might improve, but I have not done myself a service.

-I eventually was wet and chilled to the bone and – probably related – the back pain was worse than “normal” when climbing.
+I eventually was soaked and chilled to the bone and – probably related – the back pain was worse than “normal” while climbing.

 Anyway, a day not cycled is a day lost, so there’s that…